 Here are four things to consider to help minimize the risk of a significant audit variance that could have a significant impact on your business' cash flow.

-Step 1: Do a Reality Check on Your Premium Costs
+Step 1: Check Your Premiums

 - Experienced significant unexplained changes in premium costs?

 - Been improperly charged for employees like subcontractors who have their own coverage?

 If you answered yes to any of the questions above, steps two and three may help identify the cause.

 Improperly classifying employees' jobs is a common mistake that can impact your premiums.
 Common misclassifications include:

 - A clerical employee who is working in a hazardous environment